 Preventing colds and the flu

-Take these steps to help you avoid getting sick:
+Take these steps to help avoid getting sick:

 - Get an annual flu shot unless your doctor recommends against it.
-Most adults and children older than 6 months old should get a flu vaccination every year.
-If you do get a vaccination, you'll need a shot (injection), since nasal spray vaccinations, such as FluMist, aren't recommended for people with asthma.
-You or your child may need vaccinations for more than one type of flu virus.
+Most adults and children older than 6 months of age should get a flu vaccination every year.
+If you do get a vaccination, you'll need a shot (injection), since nasal spray vaccinations aren't recommended for people with asthma.

 - Avoid contact with anyone who's sick.
 Germs that cause respiratory infections are easily passed from person to person.